Amit-45/covid-19-tracker-/README.md

-# Covid-19 Cases Tracker Application
+# Covid-19 Cases Tracker Application (Java,Spring Boot,Spring MVC)

 This application provides real-time tracking of Covid-19 cases worldwide.
 It displays the total number of cases reported, new cases since the previous day, and a table showing cases by country.
 Users can search for specific countries and toggle between light and dark mode.